geier/pycarddav/README.rst

 - *pyCardDAV* is read-only for now
 - *pyCardDAV* is only tested against davical
 - your password is stored in cleartext in the config file
+- *pyCardDAV* simply ignores embedded pictures and will crash on any other embedded binary data

 Installation
 ------------